rathiinitesh/user_login_system/README.md

 Requirements for the app :-

-For getting this app to work, please add environment variables for secret key, database uri, email username and password.
+For getting this app to work, please set environment variables for secret key, database uri, email username and password.

+For Linux/Mac:
+    In .bash.profile :
+        export varible_name=variable_value
+    In windows :
+        Control Panel >> System and Security >> System >> System Properties/Allow remote access >>
+        Advanced >> Environment Variables >> User variables >> New >> Variable name and value.

 For creating secret key use secrets module >> token_hex method.

+For Database:

 variable_name: 'ULS_DATABASE_URI', variable_value = 'sqlite:///users.db'

-Right now, the server being used is googlemail, please do make sure that the email account mentioned below is a gmail account else, go to the __init__.py file of package user_login_system and change the app config key for mail_server.
+Right now, the mail server being used is googlemail, please do make sure that the email account mentioned below is a gmail account else, go to the config.py file of package user_login_system and change the 'MAIL_SERVER' variable value.

 key: 'MAIL_SERVER'

-Email id for sending emails for resetting password i.e. emails will be sent by this account:
+Email id for sending emails for resetting password i.e. account that will be used for sending reset link:

 variable_name: 'EMAIL_USERNAME', variable_value = 'example@gmail.com'